Step 4: Controlling the Crawlers

 io->enableOutput(trackR);

-Where the ActuationMode is JOINT_SURFACE_VELOCITY, the command value outputted is not torque, but rather applies surface velocity to the crawler.
-There is no particular need to set input here.
-Therefore, we use the enableOutput function, which only enables output.
-When using JOINT_SURFACE_VELOCITY, the link state variable “dq” is used to output the surface velocity.
+When the actuation mode is JOINT_SURFACE_VELOCITY, the command value to output is given not as torque but as the surface velocity of the crawler.
+Also, there’s no particular need for input.
+Therefore, we use the “enableOutput” function which only enables output.
+In the case of JOINT_SURFACE_VELOCITY, the surface velocity is output using the link’s state variable dq.

 static const int axisID[] = { 0, 1 };

-The output is set using the “dq” variable, which stores the joint velocity.
-Within the control function, using:
+The output is set to the variable dq which stores the joint velocity.
+In the control function: